Major Exhibition Exploring Impact of Experimental Gallery Signals London (1964-66) Opens at kurimanzutto new york November 13

 - Three works by influential women artists Edwina Leapman, Lily Greenham, and Liliane Lijn—one of the first woman artists to work with kinetic text.

-In December, concurrent with the run of Signals: If You Like I Shall Grow (Part II), kurimanzutto will host a corollary panel discussion at The Americas Society, featuring two Signals artists, associated practitioners, and historians.
+On December 1st at 11 am, concurrent with the run of Signals: If You Like I Shall Grow (Part II), kurimanzutto will host a corollary panel discussion at The Americas Society, featuring artists Liliane Lijn and Gabriel Kuri in conversation with Dr. Isobel Whitelegg, curator of the exhibition; Julieta González, artistic director of Museo Jumex.
+The discussion will be moderated by Gabriela Rangel, director and Chief Curator of Visual Arts at Americas Society.